AnnaAlbuquerque/bovespa_app/README.md

 <img src="./assets/img/Search.png" height="500">

-</br> And the second screen is composed by all symbol's informations that we receive from the API.
+And the second screen is composed by all symbol's informations that we receive from the API.

 <img src="./assets/img/CompanyScreen.png" height="500">

 ## Extra Informations

-- This application was built during the course "Desenvolvimento de Sistemas para Dispositivos Móveis" () offered at Universidade Federal do Rio Grande do Norte (Federal University of Rio Grande do Norte - UFRN) and taught by Itamir Filho.
+- This application was built during the course "Desenvolvimento de Sistemas para Dispositivos Móveis" (Mobile Software Development) offered at Universidade Federal do Rio Grande do Norte (Federal University of Rio Grande do Norte - UFRN) and taught by Itamir Filho.
 - It uses [HG Brasil](https://hgbrasil.com/) API, HG Finance.